agraham/PRISM_rtd/docs/teamlead.rst

   * Edit data in the Observation Edit form and then select *Save* at the top (or *Discard* to start over)
   * Once saved close the window
+  * Refresh the Observation report to see the changes

 - To add/edit data for a **Zone or Pit** click on the *Edit* button associated with the record

   * Edit data in the Zone or Pit Edit form and then select *Save* at the top (or *Discard* to start over)
   * Once saved close the window
+  * Refresh the Observation report to see the changes

 - To add/edit data for a **Photo** click on the Photo and then the *Edit* at the top of the report

   * Edit data in the Photo form and then select *Save* at the top (or *Discard* to start over)
   * Once saved close the window
+  * Refresh the Observation report to see the changes